syncfusion-content/php-docs/PHP/LinearGauge/Getting-Started.md

 ---
 layout: post
-title: Getting-Started
+title: Getting-Started | PHP | Syncfusion
-description: Learn here about getting started with Syncfusion PHP LinearGauge control and more details.
+description: You can learn here about getting started with Syncfusion PHP LinearGauge control and more details.
 platform: php
 control: Linear Gauge
 documentation: ug
 ---

-# Getting Started
+# API Reference for Getting Started

 This section briefly explains on how to create a **Linear Gauge** control for your application.